10 Key Bible Verses on Hardship

 Given past examples of faith (Heb.
 11) and of Jesus’ own endurance of the cross (Heb.
 12:1–2), Christians are to run with endurance the race of faith, knowing that God disciplines his children for their good (Heb.
 12:3–11).
 The readers are thus also cautioned against rejecting God’s grace (Heb.
 12:2–17, 25), since (in comparison with lesser yet still awesome events at Mount Sinai) the overwhelming final judgment will surely come, when God will fully establish his rule and when all the saints will join the great heavenly celebration.

-Through his atoning work, Christ’s perfection leads to the perfection of his people (which will be realized fully on the last day; see note on Heb.
-11:39–40).
+perfecter.
+Through his atoning work, Christ’s perfection leads to the perfection of his people (which will be realized fully on the last day). for the joy that was set before him endured.
 The cross of Christ represents the greatest suffering in history, for Jesus not only suffered physically but also experienced God’s just wrath in taking upon himself the sin of the world.
-Still, the promise of future reward and joy gave Jesus strength to suffer.
+Still, the promise of future reward and joy gave Jesus strength to suffer.despising the shame.
 Crucifixion, performed naked and in public, and inflicting prolonged pain on the victim, was intended to cause shame as well as death (Heb.
 6:6).
 Earthly trials actually testify to the fatherly discipline of God.
 Such trials call for a response of endurance, and the author cautions against rejection of this character training.